joaotavora/snooze/README.md

 Other backends
 --------------

 _Snooze_ is backend-agnostic.

-You can use [Clack][clack], which is a good option, or anything else (_Snooze_ offers with `make-clack-app` for quickly jumping into the action, but doesn't "require" Clack in any sense).
+You can use [Clack][clack], which is a good option, or anything else.

+_Snooze_ offers with `make-clack-app` for quickly jumping into the action, but doesn't "require" Clack in any sense.
 Here's a way to hook _Snooze_ to Hunchentoot directly:

 ```
 (defclass snooze-acceptor (hunchentoot:acceptor)